-Nature has been long known to have its relaxing qualities.
-This is why we seek the shelter of forests, mountains, and the oceans for tranquility and peace.
+Nature has long been known to have its relaxing qualities.
+This is why we seek the shelter of forests, mountains, and oceans for tranquility and peace.
 But with the threat of the COVID-19 pandemic, many of us are wondering how to enjoy the great outdoors without leaving home.

 My Pope Philippines recommends gardening.
 It is one activity that allows you to enjoy nature while staying safe at home.
 Growing outdoor or indoor plants also boosts your overall well-being as it is proven to reduce stress which is, quite frankly, a need for many of us.
 (Read: 4 Easy Ways to Find Peace in Solitude)

 Want to start your own garden?
-Here are five tips to becoming a certified #plantita or #plantito this quarantine!
+Here are five tips to becoming a certified plant parent this quarantine!